May

 A clubhouse is a hangout, a spot to connect.
 It’s a place where people come and go as they please.
 Most importantly, a clubhouse responds to the needs of its members.

-In practical terms, that means a that’s significantly smaller than our current office, where attendance is optional.
+In practical terms, that means a space that’s significantly smaller than our current office, where attendance is optional.
 All that real estate?
 It won’t be necessary if just a fraction of our workforce is onsite.
 Modeled off a co-working blueprint, the office as a clubhouse has unassigned desks, allowing people to float around and work where they please.
 Emphasis is on flexibility: a comfortable place to pop in and work, whether it’s for a few hours, a few days or longer for those who prefer work-from-office to work-from-home.

 Critically, though, this “clubhouse” is no better or more important than any work-from-home set-up.
 Going forward, we’re ditching outmoded hierarchies where remote workers are stigmatized and alienated.
 There’s still very much a need for an in-real-life meeting place (more on that below), but the crisis proved that remote and in-person are equally valid ways of working.